 Looking for a bit of Africa in San Antonio?
 Look no further than the Natural Bridge Wildlife Ranch!
-The ranch is located just a few minutes down the road from the Natural Bridge Caverns, so these attractions are great to combine.
+The ranch is just a few minutes from the Natural Bridge Caverns, so these attractions are great to combine.

-Rated as one of the top ten safari parks in the country, Natural Bridge Wildlife Ranch employs only professionals in the animal field that specialize in conservation.
+Rated as one of the top ten safari parks in the country, Natural Bridge Wildlife Ranch employs only professionals in the animal field who specialize in conservation.

 The safari tour is truly an unforgettable experience.
 There are over 45 species of animals, including giraffes, bison, impalas, and monkeys.
-Many of these magnificent animals are critically endangered in their natural habitats, so it is a treat to see them in real life.
+Many magnificent animals are critically endangered in their natural habitats, so seeing them in real life is a treat.

 The Zoological Association of America accredits the ranch and is a Conservation Centers for Species Survival member.
 Natural Bridge Wildlife Ranch is open daily from 9:00 pm.
 Closing hours vary daily from 4:00 p.m. to 6:00 pm, and ticket prices vary depending on the day.